What is stormwater?

 Why is stormwater a problem?

 Stormwater is a problem because it carries a lot of pollution along with it wherever it flows.
 In urban areas such as the District, much of the land is covered by impervious surfaces such as streets, buildings, parking lots and driveways.
 During rain storms, these impervious surfaces prevent rainfall from soaking into the soil.
 Instead, this stormwater drains into manmade drainage systems consisting of inlets and underground pipes commonly referred to as “storm sewers.”
 These storm sewers are not to be confused with sanitary sewers that transport human and industrial wastewaters to a treatment plant before discharging to surface waters.
-Stormwater entering storm sewers does not receive any treatment before it enters the Potomac and Anacostia Rivers and Rock.
+Stormwater entering storm sewers does not receive any treatment before it enters the Potomac and Anacostia Rivers and Rock Creek.
 Learn more about why stormwater is a problem.

 - Stormwater FAQs

 - Stormwater Impacts on District Waterbodies: Why the District Needs Stormwater Retention

 - Case Study: Bioretention Cells at DOEE's Headquarters